 A key first step in any natural capital project is to understand the natural capital assets present across the study area.
-To this aim, Section 2 begins by describing how the baseline natural capital assets were mapped, before presenting the resulting habitat map and outlining the habitats present across Buckinghamshire.
-It also highlights the most important habitats for biodiversity, and maps the sites that have received international, national or local designation for their nature conservation interest.
+To this aim, Section 2 begins by describing how the baseline natural capital assets were mapped before presenting the resulting habitat map and outlining the habitats present across Milton Keynes.
+It also highlights the most important habitats for biodiversity and maps the sites that have received an international, national or local designation for their nature conservation interest.

 Section 3 then uses this natural capital basemap to model and map the ecosystem services delivered by that natural capital.
-We assess 10 different ecosystem services and whenever possible we also map the demand for these services across the area.
-Section 4 then considers opportunities for enhancing biodiversity and ecosystem services across Buckinghamshire.
-We consider three different broad habitats - broadleaved and mixed woodland, semi-natural grassland, and wet grassland and wetland - and six different ecosystem services.
+We assess ten different ecosystem services, and whenever possible, we also map the demand for these services across the area.
+Section 4 then considers opportunities for enhancing biodiversity and ecosystem services across Milton Keynes.
+We consider three broad habitats - broadleaved and mixed woodland, semi-natural grassland, wet grassland and wetland - and six different ecosystem services.

-The individual opportunity maps are then overlain in Section 5, to identify opportunity areas where multiple benefits could be delivered, creating maps that focus on biodiversity, and which focus on all benefits equally.
+The individual opportunity maps are then overlain in Section 5 to identify opportunity areas where multiple benefits could be delivered, creating maps that focus on biodiversity and which focus on all benefits equally.
 Conclusions and further steps are briefly presented in Section 6.

-Please note that the habitat basemap is based on existing data, and although it has been checked by local experts, it has not been extensively ground-truthed, so will be prone to some error.
+Please note that the habitat basemap is based on existing data, and although it has been checked by local experts, it has not been extensively ground-truthed, so it will be prone to some error.
 It does, however, provide the most comprehensive and detailed coverage that is possible at this time.
-Note also that the opportunity mapping identifies areas based on landscape-scale ecological principles and ecosystem services models and does not take into account local site-based factors that may impact on suitability.
+Note also that the opportunity mapping identifies areas based on landscape-scale ecological principles and ecosystem services models and does not take into account local site-based factors that may impact suitability.
 Any areas suggested for habitat creation will require ground-truthing before implementation.
-The maps should be seen as a tool to highlight key locations and to guide decision making, rather than an end in themselves.
+The maps should be seen as a tool to highlight key locations and to guide decision making rather than an end in themselves.

 One of the key outputs from this project are the numerous GIS maps and layers.
-These have been supplied to Buckinghamshire Council and a list of available layers is provided in Annex 2.
+These have been supplied to Buckinghamshire and Milton Keynes Environmental Records Centre and Milton Keynes Council.